A Proof-of-concept Study of Lunsekimig Compared With Placebo in Adults With Chronic Rhinosinusitis With Nasal Polyps

 - Patients with positive or indeterminate hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb), or hepatitis C antibody at screening visit NOTE: The above information is not intended to contain all considerations relevant to a patient's potential participation in a clinical trial

-Participants in the study will be randomly assigned to receive either the investigational medication or a placebo, which is an inactive substance that looks like the investigational medicine but does not contain any medicine.
-The study will involve subcutaneous injections and will assess lung function in participants, including those with asthma.
-The study will evaluate the medication's effectiveness by observing changes in nasal polyp size and related symptoms.
+Participants will receive either the investigational treatment or a placebo, which is an inactive substance that looks like the investigational treatment but does not contain any medicine.
+The study will assess how well the treatment works, its safety, and how well participants tolerate it.
+Lung function will also be checked, especially for those with asthma.

-- Who can participate: Adults aged 18 to 70 years with chronic rhinosinusitis with nasal polyps, who have had ongoing symptoms despite using nasal corticosteroids for at least 2 months, may participate.
-Key eligibility includes a specific nasal polyp score and symptoms such as nasal congestion or loss of smell.
+- Who can participate: Adults aged 18 to 70 years with chronic rhinosinusitis and nasal polyps not adequately controlled by nasal steroids can participate.
+Eligibility includes a specific nasal polyp score and ongoing symptoms like nasal congestion or loss of smell.

-- Study timelines: The study will last up to approximately 40 weeks per participant.
+- Study timelines: The study will last up to 40 weeks.